containers/podman-desktop-catalog/api/extensions/redhat/openshift-local/1.3.0/README.md

 ![10](https://raw.githubusercontent.com/containers/podman-desktop-media/openshift-local/readme/10-crc-ext-run-container-button.png)

-On `Run image` form leave default values and press `Start Container` button.
+On **Run Image** form leave default values and press `Start Container` button.

 ![11](https://raw.githubusercontent.com/containers/podman-desktop-media/openshift-local/readme/11-crc-ext-run-container-form.png)

-After local container is up and running it can be deployed to OpenShift Local cluster using `Deploy to Kubernetes` command in upper right corner of `Container Details' page.
+After local container is up and running it can be deployed to OpenShift Local cluster using `Deploy to Kubernetes` command in upper right corner of **Container Details** page.

 ![12](https://raw.githubusercontent.com/containers/podman-desktop-media/openshift-local/readme/12-crc-ext-open-deploy-to-kube-form.png)

-On `Deploy to Kubernetes` form make sure the `Kubernetes Context` field is `crc-admin` and press `Deploy` button.
+On **Deploy to Kubernetes** form make sure the `Kubernetes Context` field is `crc-admin` and press `Deploy` button.

 ![13](https://raw.githubusercontent.com/containers/podman-desktop-media/openshift-local/readme/13-crc-ext-deploy-to-kube-form.png)

-The bottom part of the page will show the status of deployment.
+The bottom part of the page shows the status of deployment.
 When `Container statuses` contains `Ready (Running)` it means `httpd` server is running in
 OpenShift Local cluster.
-There is also a link to open OpenShift Developer Console for the cluster.
+There is also a link to open OpenShift Developer Console where you manage your local cluster.

 ![14](https://raw.githubusercontent.com/containers/podman-desktop-media/openshift-local/readme/14-crc-ext-deploy-to-kube-form-result.png)

-Clickin on link below 'Container statuses` should open `httpd` server index page.
+Clicking on the link below 'Container statuses` opens `httpd` server index page.

 ![14](https://raw.githubusercontent.com/containers/podman-desktop-media/openshift-local/readme/15-crc-ext-browser-view.png)

+You have deployed your application to OpenShift!

 ## Requirements